 Read More |

-Alright, I get it, virtually everywhere in the Faroe Islands is a ‘stunning viewpoint’ but this one is well worth a visit and you’re most likely going to drive right past it about a dozen times anyway so you may as well stop to enjoy it.
+Alright, I get it, virtually everywhere in the Faroe Islands has incredible views but this one is well worth a visit and you’re most likely going to drive right past it about a dozen times anyway so you may as well stop to enjoy it.

 As one of the highest points on Streymoy and located more or less in the centre of the island, you’ll be rewarded with a sublime vantage point that overlooks the neighbouring isles – the dramatic ripples of the fjords soaring above the glistening sea in all directions.
 On a clear evening, it’s an incredible place to catch the sunset when the horizon blushes orange and vibrant copper tones wash across the landscapes.
 I can imagine the uninterrupted outlook would also make this a fantastic spot to catch the northern lights.